illonaaddae/illonaaddae/README.md

 - **[Image Recognition App](https://github.com):** Build a basic computer vision app that can identify objects like cars or pets in images using the OpenCV.

 You can view these and more [here](https://illonaddae.github.io/#).

-## My Believe 🌟
-- I believe that technology should be accessible to everyone, regardless of their background.
-That's why I'm committed to empowering women and underrepresented groups to pursue careers in tech.

 ## Leadership & Advocacy 🌟
 - **Slint Tech:** As the Executive Director, I stand transformed traditional educational models by integrating advanced technology and the best online learning platform better serve organization.